-New Mexico Direct Caregivers Coalition offers four separate caregiver trainings.
+New Mexico Caregivers Coalition offers six separate caregiver trainings.
 Trainings may be requested by an agency or organization to be held on site.
-NMDCC also holds trainings in the central New Mexico area that are open to the public.
+NMCC also holds trainings in the central New Mexico area that are open to the public.
 Agencies and organizations are welcome to refer staff to open trainings.

 Health and Safety Training for Caregivers – 2018